 Tips for Making Over-Cooked Meat a Thing of the Past

 If you haven’t tried cooking meats using vapor cooking, here are just a few tips:

 - For poultry, beef and pork, always preheat the pan on medium heat.
 Seafood does not require a preheated pan.

 - Toss a few drops of water in the pan.
 When they dance around, the pan is heated.

 - Place the meat in the pan to sear.
 Cover, and allow to cook.

 - After a few minutes the vapor seal will be engaged.
 Spin the lid and turn the heat to low.
 DON’T PEAK!

 - Once the meat has cooked for the amount of time that coincides with your desired level of doneness, remove from heat and serve.

-Once you’ve gone through the motions a few times, it will become second nature.
+Once you’ve gone through the motions a few times, understanding how to reheat meat without overcooking will become second nature.
 We have developed a guide to help you monitor how much time is necessary for different types of meat and levels of doneness.
-The information begins on page 21 of your 360 Cookware Use & Care Guide (click the link to download a copy).

 Give it a try and let us know what you think.
 Tell us of your adventures in preventing over-cooked meat.
 You can visit one of our digital dining rooms — Facebook, Twitter, Pinterest, Instagram — to hear what others think and to be a part of the conversation.
 You can also visit our Video Library for examples of how to cook some of your favorite meats.